 The rapid increase of renewable energies has created challenges for systems management concepts traditionally used by grid operators.
 Precise information on the current and expected input amounts, on their occurrence at various grid node points as well as on the remote controlling of wind and solar power plants are becoming increasingly important.

 energy & meteo systems advises on the Energy Transition

-This is where the next develoPPP, a project co-financed and set to run for two and a half years (2019 – mid 2021) by the Federal Ministry for Economic Cooperation and Development (BMZ) begins.
+This is where the development partnership with the economy, a project co-financed and set to run for two and a half years (2018 – mid 2021) by the Federal Ministry for Economic Cooperation and Development (BMZ) begins.
 In workshops, energy & meteo sytems will convey fundamental knowledge on the Virtual Power Plant and wind and solar power predictions to the key players in the South American energy sector.
 A practical, real-world example of this technology is intended for the grid operators in Argentina (CAMMESA) and Columbia (XM).
 In making the Virtual Power Plant available, the project partners are given the power to digitally link a large number of wind and solar farms, to control their aggregated power input and to remotely operate them when necessary.
 Moreover, energy & meteo system will also generate wind and solar power predictions and integrate these in the Virtual Power Plant.
 CAMMESA and XM can then adapt their dispatch planning on the basis of the predicted green power input and also anticipate possible bottlenecks at grid nodes.
 The GIZ in Chile supports the implementation of the development partnership through public relations, network building and the organization of workshops.

 First application of the Virtual Power Plant by energy & meteo systems in Latin America